nipsmusic2018/nipsmusic2018.github.io/index.md

 Based on the submissions we receive, a selection committee will build a sequence of diverse acts ranging from the quiet to the loud.
 We define “music” as broadly as possible!
 Anything that makes your hips move, engages your mind, and/or tickles your eardrums.
+VJ sets are also welcome!
 Our goal is to produce an evening of engaging, diverse researcher-generated music as a fun backdrop for the NIPS Banquet.

 To submit, please send an email to **nips2018music@gmail.com** addressing the following: